 Tweet This Quote

-However, just by following these few key online habits, which are based on the thousands of hours of research we’ve put into writing our editorial reviews and guides, in addition to the feedback from thousands of consumers just like you, you can beat scammers and hang on to more of your hard-earned money.
+However, just by following the following six safe online habits, which are based on the thousands of hours of research we’ve put into writing our editorial reviews and guides, in addition to the feedback from thousands of consumers just like you, you can beat scammers and hang on to more of your hard-earned money.
 And that’s precisely what we’ll cover in this article.

 So, let’s imagine that you’re interested in purchasing a product, and you’ve just landed on the home page of its website.
 What should you do first?

-When you first land on a product’s website, you need to know some quick and easy methods that can help you determine if it’s a scam, many of which we outlined in great detail our article titled 6 Ways to Spot a Scam Website in Less Than 30 Seconds (note: while this is especially useful for work at home opportunities, these tips can be used for almost any type of website).
+When you first land on a product’s website, you need to know some quick and easy methods that can help you determine if it’s a scam, many of which we outlined in great detail our article titled 6 Ways to Spot a Scam Website.
 Here they are, albeit in a condensed format:

 Fake Social Buttons – Do the site’s social media buttons for Twitter, Facebook, Google+, YouTube, etc. work?
 In other words, if you scroll over the images with your cursor, is the link active?
 Can you click on it and be taken to the company’s social media page?
 Can you leave a comment in the comments section?
 If not, this might be your first red flag.